megawac/MutationObserver.js/README.md

 * **childList**: Set to truthy if mutations to target's immediate children are to be observed.
 * **subtree**: Set to truthy to do deep scans on a target's children.
 * **attributes**: Set to truthy if mutations to target's children are to be observed.
+As explained in #4, the `style` attribute may not be matched in ie<8.
 * **attributeFilter**: Set to an array of attribute local names (without namespace) if not all attribute mutations need to be observed.
 * **attributeOldValue**: doesn't do anything attributes are always called with old value
 * **characterData**: currently follows Mozilla's implementation in that it will only watch `textNodes` values and not, like in webkit, where setting .innerHTML will add a characterData mutation.